-EUR staff and students also have off-campus access to e-journals, e-books, online articles and files for which the library has acquired a license:
+EUR staff and students also have off-campus access to e-journals, e-books, online articles and files for which the University Library has acquired a license:

 When searching for scholarly information from home via sEURch, Databases A-Z or Guides by discipline, you only have to log in with your ERNA-account when prompted.
 No special settings or software are required.